bitembassy/home-node/README.md

 network=bitcoin

 # connect via Tor, comment to connect directly
+# might be wise to turn-off during initial sync
 proxy=127.0.0.1:9050

 # Peers won't be able to initiate the opening of new channels with this node (the node will initiate instead).
 To allow that, a static IP or a Tor hidden service must be configured.